anyu/reddit-save-as-pdf/README.md

 # Reddit Save as PDF

 ![](docs/images/banner.svg)
-A chrome extension to save a Reddit comment as PDF.
+A handy Chrome extension to save a Reddit comment as PDF.

 Because occasionally I want to do so.